olus2000/esolangs-reverse-engineering/1/README.rst

 2. raw_ - original code of the contest, unzipped.

-3. tools_ - a Factor vocab for generating code that prints constant bytes.
+3. tools_ - a Factor vocab for generating code that prints constant bytes, and a UM8 interpreter.
 Used for Hello, World!

 4. deobf_stages_ - files I created in the process of disassembling the interpreter.